logicfish/disdroid-cache/content/2022-12-04-pc-5340-mates-huddersfield-warns-me-about-filming-into-my-own-garden.md.md

 ![Neightbours from Hell, Huddersfield](assets/neighbours-from-hell.png)

-PC Mates has also been seeen sneaking around my propery, along with sex offender Richard
+PC Mates has also been seen sneaking around my property, along with sex offender Richard
 Tasker,
-during the time that she alleges I made posts on social media in breach of a mysterious restraining order imposed as part of the sentence for a public order offence - that of being "grossly offensive on a public network" yet no explanation was given as to why the order was put in place.
+during the time that she alleges I made posts on social media in breach of a mysterious restraining order imposed as part of the sentence for a public order offense - that of being "grossly offensive on a public network" yet no explanation was given as to why the order was put in place.
 She refuses to supply